Anterolateral Ankle Impingement

 Operative Treatment

-Surgery for true anterolateral ankle impingement ankle joint can be very effective, but should only be considered after attempts at non-operative intervention have failed.
+Surgery for true anterolateral ankle impingement ankle joint can be very effective if non-operative treatemtn has not been successful.
 When surgery is required to improve this problem, arthroscopy has traditionally been the treatment of choice for the surgeon.
-Arthroscopic surgery utilizes a tube-like camera and fine custom designed instruments to enter the ankle joint through small “key” holes (Figure 4).
-The scarring that causes anterolateral ankle impingement can also be removed by larger incisions using a more formal open approach to the ankle, but such additional surgery is generally only favorable if other interventions that cannot be done arthroscopically are required for the ankle at the same time.
+Arthroscopic surgery utilizes a tube-like camera and fine custom designed instruments to enter the ankle joint through small keyholes (Figure 4).
+The scarring that causes anterolateral ankle impingement can also be removed by larger incisions using a more formal open approach to the ankle.
+Such additional surgery is generally only used if other surgeries on the ankle are being performed that cannot be done arthroscopically.

 Placing an arthroscope inside the ankle joint allows the surgeon to inspect the entire ankle joint, which is a tremendous advantage in the event that there are other problems elsewhere in the ankle.
 It also permits direct visualization of the impinging soft-tissue scar when the foot is flexed up (dorsiflexed).
 Sometimes, the repetitive jamming will have caused some of the cartilage on the outside of the talus (lower bone of the ankle) to be worn away.
 Sometimes, other ankle problems such as a talar osteochondral lesion or ankle instability will also be found present and will need to be addressed surgically at the same time.